 In a correlational study with statistical controls, Brown, Benedett, and Armistead (2010) found that prekindergarten students' exposure to the Kaleidoscope Preschool Arts Enrichment Program curriculum-which taught prekindergarten students school readiness skills through music, creative movement, and visual arts instruction-was positively related to their general academic achievement and, in particular, their achievement in English language arts.
 Ludwig and Song (2015) found that the Early Childhood STEM Learning through the Arts intervention, which provided teachers with professional development and ongoing coaching from teaching artists to help them integrate performing arts based strategies in their classrooms, produced positive effects on prekindergarten and kindergarten students' mathematics achievement.
-The samples for all three studies featured high percentages of students who were economically disadvantaged.
+The samples for all three studies featured high percentages of students representing racial/ethnic minority groups, and two studies involved high percentages of students who were economically disadvantaged.